 - Japan and China: Destined for Confrontation?

-- Changing American Perceptions of China and Strategic Alternatives
+- Changing American Perceptions of China and the New Strategic Alternatives

-- Japan and Russia: Ending China’s Monopoly on the New Silk Road
+- Is China’s Monopoly on the New Silk Road Coming to an End?

 Great opportunity for immersion in current events with experts with viewpoints based on deep academic study, history, etc., which informs a deeper understanding of the public policy debates.K.K., Air Force • Enterprise Perspective Seminar April 2014